-How to start up your Mac in Recovery Mode
+How to start up your Mac in recovery mode

-What is Mac Recovery Mode?
+What is Mac recovery mode?

 Apple recovery mode is available in an emergency when your macOS is running into serious difficulties.
-There are four main features of Mac’s Recovery Mode, whether that is the regular recovery or internet recovery:
+There are four main features of Mac’s recovery mode, whether that is the regular Recovery or Internet Recovery:

 - Disk Utility: If you suspect there’s something wrong with your drives, you can scan, verify, and repair them from the recovery screen, which might be a quicker and more convenient alternative than erasing and reinstalling your macOS.

-Now, if you are considering a complete restart in Recovery or Internet Mode, it’s recommended that you give your Mac a thorough clean first.
+Now, if you are considering a complete restart in Recovery or Internet Recovery, it’s recommended that you give your Mac a thorough clean first.
 Otherwise, this is like cleaning the house, then dumping everything you’ve hoovered back onto the carpet.
 The muck has only been moved around.
 With a tool like CleanMyMac X, you can declutter everything you don’t need, then back up safely (always best doing before restarting or rebooting), which means it should run much faster once restored to full working condition.
 By the way, this app removes up to 74 GB of junk on an average Mac computer.
 So, give it a try — you can download CleanMyMac X for free.

 The differences between Internet Recovery and regular Recovery

-Normal Recovery Mode accesses Recovery HD, an emergency cache of essential utilities that is saved to a partition in your Mac’s startup drive, meaning that it’s kept separate from the rest of your disk space.
+Normal Recovery accesses Recovery HD, an emergency cache of essential utilities that is saved to a partition in your Mac’s startup drive, meaning that it’s kept separate from the rest of your disk space.

 Because it’s been partitioned from the rest of your disk space, the data can’t be cleared in cleanup scans or manually deleted.
-It’s small (650MB) so it won’t affect your Macs performance, but it may be useful if something goes wrong.
+It’s small (650MB), so it won’t affect your Mac’s performance, but it may be useful if something goes wrong.

-If you do need to reinstall your macOS, Recovery Mode will reboot with the most recent version that has been installed on the computer.
+If you do need to reinstall your macOS, recovery mode will reboot with the most recent version that has been installed on the computer.

 Internet Recovery, however, can only reinstall the version of macOS that was originally on your computer when it was new from the box, which likely won’t be the most up-to-date version.
 This is because Internet Recovery uses code embedded into your Mac that includes an image for the appropriate OS.
 When you begin Internet Recovery, the image is transmitted to the Apple servers to request the correct codes for reinstallation.

-Booting from Internet Recovery takes much longer than a normal partition-based recovery and, naturally, requires an internet connection, so ensure your connection is stable and that you have adequate power (keep your Mac charged).
+Booting from Internet Recovery takes much longer than a normal partition-based recovery and, naturally, requires an internet connection, so ensure your connection is stable and you have adequate power (keep your Mac charged).

 When to use Internet Recovery

-If your Mac has been unable to create a partition for the Recovery HD, you will not be able to use normal Recovery Mode.
+If your Mac has been unable to create a partition for the Recovery HD, you will not be able to use normal recovery mode.
 This might be because you’re using a RAID volume, which doesn’t support the recovery partition, or your drive has been partitioned with Boot Camp Assistant and subsequently modified.

-Your Mac may have successfully created the Recovery HD partition but Recovery Mode may not be able to access it.
+Your Mac may have successfully created the Recovery HD partition, but recovery mode may not be able to access it.
 This might be due to damage to the drive or a more serious error in your system.

-How to enter Recovery Mode on Mac
+How to enter recovery mode on Mac

-1. To start your Mac in Recovery Mode, first, if your Mac is turned off, switch it on.
+1. To start your Mac in recovery mode, first, if your Mac is turned off, switch it on.
 If you’re currently using it, hit Restart.
-You can only use Recovery Mode from the startup drive.
+You can only use recovery mode from the startup drive.

-2. As soon as you hear the startup chime, hold Command (?) + R.
+2. As soon as you hear the startup chime, hold Command + R.

 You will need to hold the keys until a new screen appears.